task4233/note/src/README.md

 **Takashi Mima** a.k.a task4233 is a junior student at Department of Information Science and Engineering at Shibaura Institute of Technology.

 # Interests
  - Computer Science

    I have been studying the computer science at the university.
-I used to do a competitive programming([AtCoder(Cyan)](https://atcoder.jp/users/task4233), [CodeForces(Pupil)](https://codeforces.com/profile/task4233)).
 Especially, **a cyber security topic** is the most interested.
 I have been studying the penetration skills along with SANS SEC560 OnDemand.
-Sometimes, enjoying CTF([CyberRebeatCTF - WriteUp](https://hackmd.io/s/B1vjy5EsV), [SECCON Beginners in Nagoya Record](https://hackmd.io/s/B1vjy5EsV))

  - Teachering Cource

    I have been taking the teaching cource(math, informatics, industrial chemistry) at the university.